 Pneumonia is also a relatively wide-spread illness among guinea pigs.
 Guinea pigs might already naturally have bacteria inside their bodies.
-In case the little guy suffers from stress, for example, the illness will start to develop.
+In case the little guy suffers from stress, the illness will start to develop.
 That’s why it is important to remember that guinea pigs are vulnerable and don’t like drastic changes in their lifestyle.
-Moreover, remember to always wash your hands before handling the little thing as you might be carrying some dangerous bacteria.
+Moreover, remember to always wash your hands before handling the little thing, as you might be carrying some dangerous bacteria.

 Guinea pigs are one of the few animals that cannot produce vitamin C. That’s why it is important to ensure that the little guys get enough of this element with their diet.
-Cavies should be given enough vitamin C daily as a single big dosage will simply get washed out from the body.
+Cavies should be given enough vitamin C daily, as a single big dosage will simply get washed out from the body.

 Scurvy is an illness that develops when there is not enough vitamin C in the cavy’s body.
 The guinea pig will end up having problems with its joints, gums, and skin.
 Moreover, the furry ball will be more prone to various infections.
 Severe vitamin C deficiency can even lead to paralysis.